microbit-matt-hillsdon/pxt-simx-sample/README.md

 Then load your site in a browser, e.g.: http://localhost:3000

-To get the most out of the following steps, first ensure your placeholder simext site is working properly on localhost.
+To get the most out of the following steps, first ensure your placeholder simx site is working properly on localhost.

 ### Fine-tune simulator extension project configuration